Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Online Detection Procedure

 \section{Online Detection Procedure}

-In this section, we first introduce the construction of sliding sample correlation matrices and define some preliminary statistics in Section~\ref{sec:sliding correlation}.
-We then propose sum-type and max-type detection statistics, together with their window-limited and Shewhart-type variants, in Sections \ref{sec:sum} and \ref{sec:max}, respectively.
+In this section, we propose sum-type and max-type detection statistics, together with their window-limited variants to improve computational efficiency, in Sections \ref{sec:sum} and \ref{sec:max}, respectively.
 We discuss SMOTE and knockoff enhancements in Section \ref{sec:SMOTE-knockoff}, providing solutions for situations with limited sample sizes.
-In addition, we present a practical method for threshold selection in Section \ref{sec:threshold}, which ensures computational and sample efficiency while maintaining the desired ARL condition approximately.
+Finally, in Section \ref{sec:threshold}, we present a practical method for determining thresholds that ensures computational efficiency while approximately maintaining the desired ARL condition.